 Great article and great debate, some very interesting points made.
 Good luck keeping the scales balanced.

-Well put.
+Hi Kirsten, Well put.
 Couldn’t agree more.
 Even growing your own on a small scale in a backyard is expensive if time involved is included and the cost of processing excess produce and buying in materials that aren’t easily collectable.
 Many people baulk at the cost of having me come and set up/maintain their veg garden, but those that do are now reaping the rewards of mighty fine food fresh at their backdoor.
 Even still, I don’t charge the true cost.
 I love what I do and what you guys do.
-It gives people joy, I love feeling connected and getting my hands grubby and I love eating the awesomeness produced – sourdough bread, fruit, veg, eggs, mushies, cheese, yoghurt etc.
+It gives people joy, I love feeling connected and… Read more »

 will do x